The documentation you're currently reading is for version 3.6.0. Click here to view documentation for the latest stable version.

 StackStorm Chatops components are Hubot, |st2|’s Hubot adapter, and plugins for connecting to different Chat

 /opt/stackstorm/chatops/ and configured in

-The required dependencies are RabbitMQ, MongoDB, and PostgreSQL.
-The optional dependencies are:
+The required dependencies are RabbitMQ, MongoDB, and Redis (or Zookeeper).

 nginx for SSL termination, reverse-proxying API endpoints and serving static HTML.